henniss/pwcg-postprocessing/README.txt

 They're all kind of crap; I threw these together quickly to solve problems as I ran into them, but they're not polished or anything.

-This is written with 15.x.x in mind; I've not tested it with 16.x.x
+This should probably work with 15.x.x and 16.x.x

 Installation:

 * Install cygwin.
 Make sure to select the dos2unix, ed, jq, libiconv, and perl packages.
+* On first run core.bat will create a config.sh file.
+Edit the relevant variables to point to appropriate filesystem paths.
 * Edit core.sh and make sure to point the relevant variables to appropriate filesystem paths.
 * Set "Build Binary Mission File" to 0 in PWCG global configs.
 * Generate a new mission.